Table of Contents

 All those background procedures that are not necessary must be completed.
 You only need to execute your stream, which should take up valuable memory, CPU, and disc space.
 You might even have applications like Google Backup and Sync that send big files over your Internet connection and muck up your upload speeds without even being aware of them.
 Just kill all unnecessary apps, and this might make your stream smoother.

 Twitch delay mostly occurs when you are using Chrome as your primary browser.
-Chrome is infamous for using a lot of RAM and so leaving your stream next to nothing.
+Chrome is infamous for using a lot of RAMs and so leaving your stream next to nothing.
 You may immediately resolve this by visiting your Chrome settings and disabling "hardware acceleration".

 - Open the Google Chrome browser on your computer with a double click or a search from the Start menu.